Information before you start your tour with us

 Rubber boots: We will provide you with rubber boots for your walks in the jungle.
 This helps protect you from biting animals and spiky sticks, and you may need to cross rivers.
 Make sure you bring plenty of thick, long socks, as it is likely that you will get muddy and wet even with your boots on.

-Duffel bags- The duffle bags are fairly waterproof, but we recommend putting your belongings in plastic bags first before placing them in your duffle bags in order to protect your things against the rain and humidity.
+Duffel bags- The duffel bags are fairly waterproof, but we recommend putting your belongings in plastic bags first before placing them in your duffle bags in order to protect your things against the rain and humidity.

 Mineral water bottle- Bring a full water bottle for the first travel day.
 At each lodge you will be able to fill your bottle to stay hydrated throughout the tour.

-First aid kit- Each guide will have a first aid kit with us, including snake bite antidote and extractor.
+First aid kit- Each guide will have a first aid kit with him, including snake bite antidote and extractor.
 However, we do recommend that you bring a small first aid kit of your own as well, for any small cuts or scratches along the way.

 3 meals per day - When travelling by bus and by boat, one main course will be served.
 In the lodges meals will be buffet style.